ice-blockchain/ion/doc/GlobalVersions.md

   - In action phase zero values are automatically deleted from the dictionary before sending.
   - However, the size of the extra currency dictionary in the "send message" action should not be greater than 2 (or the value in size limits config).
 - Extra currency dictionary is not counted in message size and does not affect message fees.
-- Message mode `+64` (carry all remaining message balance) is now considered as "carry all remaining TONs from message balance".
+- Message mode `+64` (carry all remaining message balance) is now considered as "carry all remaining IONs from message balance".
-- Message mode `+128` (carry all remaining account balance) is now considered as "carry all remaining TONs from account balance".
+- Message mode `+128` (carry all remaining account balance) is now considered as "carry all remaining IONs from account balance".
-- Message mode `+32` (delete account if balance is zero) deletes account if it has zero TONs, regardless of extra currencies.
+- Message mode `+32` (delete account if balance is zero) deletes account if it has zero IONs, regardless of extra currencies.
   - Deleted accounts with extra currencies become `account_uninit`, extra currencies remain on the account.
 - `SENDMSG` in TVM calculates message size and fees without extra currencies, uses new `+64` and `+128` mode behavior.
   - `SENDMSG` does not check the number of extra currencies.